OSSSC-edu/supply-chain.github.io/Fundamentals2.md

 [Link to NTIA requirements on SBOMs >>](https://www.ntia.doc.gov/report/2021/minimum-elements-software-bill-materials-sbom)

-<a href="https://www.ntia.doc.gov/report/2021/minimum-elements-software-bill-materials-sbom" target"_blank"> Link to NTIA requirements on SBOMs >> </a>

 ## Security strategy when selecting open source components
 The expectation that a lively and active community will provide patches/security fixes quicker is one of the drivers when selecting components.
 Should you go for the latest or second latest as your strategy.
 Different opinions exist with pros/cons.
 Version upgrade compatibility is something to consider.